Skip to content

 That’s a great question.

-I was fortunate to learn my craft while writing for traditional magazines.
-From 1985 to today, I’ve written close to 1,000 magazine articles, mainly about technology, for everyone from accountants to woodworkers.
+From 1985 to today, I wrote close to 1,000 magazine articles, mainly about technology, for everyone from accountants to woodworkers.

 One thing I learned is that a magazine’s base—its audience and advertisers—is made up of a community of people who share similar interests.